haquetarif/haquetarif.github.io/_posts/2022-05-28-Configuring-Ruby-on-Mac-Almost-Killed-Me.md

 Hello, It's Tarif Haque a noob dev.

 I love simplicity.
-Maybe you do as well.
+Maybe you do that as well.

 Whatever!
 The idea of modern static websites always intrigued me.
 But I never had the opportunity to dig